 I. Scope

-This policy applies to all George Mason University units designated in the Policy Statement, which are critical to university operations during or following a Continuity Event.
+This policy applies to all George Mason University Units designated in the Policy Statement.

 II.
 Policy Statement

-Units deemed critical to academic, research, and public safety operations of the university must create a COOP which documents an alternative means of achieving full or partial business operations for critical functions for a period of 30 calendar days from the initial date of a Continuity Event.
+Units deemed critical to academic, research, and public safety operations of the university (“Units”) must create a Continuity of Operations Plan (“COOP”) which documents an alternative means of achieving full or partial business operations for critical functions for a period of 30 calendar days from the initial date of a Continuity Event.

 The following units are subject to this policy: